SlothsAreLazyTho/Rockstar-Auth-Flow/README.md

 # Look at this:
 This is not made to be a huge project.
-Its to show how you authenticate within this API in Java.
+It's to show basically how you authenticate within this API in Java.
 Don't expect a whole project.
 I might make a extended version for this project in the future.

 # Basic understanding